igor-makarov/xcake/docs/Cakefile.md

 ###Tests

-We can also specify a testing targets for other targets as well
+We can also specify a testing targets for other targets as well:

 ```ruby
 Project.new "Workspace" do |project|